joniumGit/dnsmule/rules/Rules.md

 The only globals passed to these methods are:

 - \_\_builtins\_\_
-- from dnsmule.rules.entities import Type, Record, Result, Rule, DynamicRule
+- from dnsmule.definitions import RRType, Record, Result, Rule, DynamicRule
 - add_rule
 - Any additional globals created by the code itself